 The caterpillars of the spiny elm are known by their common name because they feed on the foliage of elm trees.

-Nevertheless, the insects are also capable of causing damage to the foliage of poplar trees, willow trees, and birch trees.
+Nevertheless, the insects can also damage the foliage of poplar, willow, and birch trees.

-Following the completion of the pupation process, these Spiky caterpillars transform into huge brown butterflies with an eye-catching yellow margin along the edges of their wings.
+Following the pupation process, these Spiky caterpillars transform into huge brown butterflies with an eye-catching yellow margin along the edges of their wings.

 A line of iridescent blue dots is visible at the edge of its wings.
 The butterfly, which is easy to identify due to its distinctive markings, also has the longest lifespan of any insect that belongs to the order Lepidoptera.